The Idea #

 Computer Aided Discomfort (CAD) #

-My experience with 3D modeling prior to this project was Tinkercad, a simple browser-based modeler that I’d used for small projects, and Blender, a more artistic focused 3D modeling software.
+My experience with 3D modeling prior to this project was Tinkercad, a simple browser-based modeler that Iād used for small projects, and Blender, a more artistic 3D modeling software.
+Unfortunately, neither of these was sufficient for a project of this complexity.

 Later, I changed the add-on pieces to attach via a clip system so I could remove pieces if need be.